lewisblake/DeepTreeMRA/README.md

 Input data are assumed to have three columns 'x', 'y', and 'values'.
 For other data, the code in `load_data.m` may be modified or coerced from their native format into variables with those names.

 The user can also change the values of `theta` and `varEps` in `load_data.m`.
-Values can determined by the `"optimize"` mode.
-For the `"satellite"` and `"simulated"` data provided, those values as determined by the `"optimize"` mode are set as the default values.
+Values can determined by the `'optimize'` mode.
+For the `'satellite'` and `'simulated'` data provided, those values as determined by the `'optimize'` mode are set as the default values.

 ### `evaluate_covariance.m`